prechelt/typecheck-decorator/README.md

   from typecheck import typecheck    # for the decorator import typecheck as tc             # for clarity for all other objects
   ```

+The remainder of this document will assume these imports.

 As for usage style, the idea of this package is not to approximate
 static type checking.